Does Canvas Track Tabs: Monitor Open Browsers or Switch?

 Therefore, the instructor can tell that you may have left the page but cannot know the page that you have opened.

-It is because instructors could not view the pages students have opened or establish the cause of no interaction on the exam page that led to the development of tools to solve the problem.
+Instructors could not view the pages students had opened or establish the cause of no interaction on the exam page, which led to the development of tools to solve the problem.
 These tools are known as lockdown browsers.

 Canvas can detect and track tabs if used together with lockdown browsers that help professors view general interactions that you have had with websites.